Notable People

 Natan Sharansky still matters because he gave the Soviet Jewry movement a human face and then refused to stay only a face.

 He became a public intellectual, party founder, cabinet minister, and Jewish communal leader.
 Some people admire him chiefly for the prison years.
 Others value his later democratic arguments more.
-The real continuity is simpler.
+The continuity is simpler.
 Sharansky has spent decades insisting that dignity requires the right to speak, move, belong, and dissent.
+His Knesset record adds the political dimension: the dissident became a party founder and minister responsible for the practical absorption questions that followed Soviet Jewish emigration.